fbpx

 About the Artist

-Kristyn Rohrer (they/she) is a ceramic sculptor based in Baltimore, Maryland and the 2024-2025 Lormina Salter Fellow at Baltimore Clayworks.
-Born in Manheim, Pennsylvania, Rohrer received a B.A. in Sociology with minors in Ceramics and German from Kutztown University (2018), and completed a Ceramic Arts post-baccalaureate program at West Virginia University (2022).
-With a research background in global social inequality, Rohrer spent five years working in the international development sector – supporting social impact programming across the Middle East, Africa, Eastern Europe, Asia, and Latin America.
+Kristyn Rohrer (they/she) is a ceramic sculptor based in Baltimore, Maryland and the 2024-2025 Lormina Salter Fellow and Long Term Resident at Baltimore Clayworks.
+Born in Manheim, Pennsylvania, Rohrer received a B.A. in Sociology with minors in Ceramics and German from Kutztown University (2018) and completed a Ceramic Arts post-baccalaureate at West Virginia University (2022).
+With a research background in global inequality, Rohrer spent five years working in international development – supporting social impact programming across the Middle East, Eastern Europe, Africa, Asia, and Latin America.
 Rohrer has been a resident artist at the Nampara Arts Cooperative (Morgantown, WV), ANG Pottery (Baltimore, MD), Kutztown University (Kutztown, PA), and an intern at The Clay Studio (Philadelphia, PA).
-Kristyn has exhibited ceramic work nationally since 2014 and currently teaches ceramic arts at Baltimore Clayworks and the Clay Coven Pottery Studio.

 Artist Statement